jonny-wg2/website3.0/docs/security-whitepaper.md

 title: Security Whitepaper
 ---

-> Working Group Two’s (**wgtwo**) mission is to provide a more useful and relevant mobile subscription through a programmable network core that operators can leverage to create innovative solutions.

 Security is at the forefront of how **wgtwo** builds its mobile core network.
-The goal of this document is to communicate **wgtwo**’s approach to security across the Software Development Lifecycle (SDLC).
+The goal of this document is to communicate **wgtwo**’s approach to security across various domains including application, infrastructure, telecommunication, and operational security.

+## Data Security and Encryption
+Protecting customers’ data from unauthorized access is **wgtwo**’s top priority.
+Several countermeasures exist to identify, contain, and prevent data leakage.
+Leveraging security as part of the design, encryption, access controls, and integrity controls, **wgtwo** can protect customer data.

+### Encryption
+**wgtwo** leverages encryption at every level of our mobile core network to ensure the confidentiality and integrity of customer data.
+To ensure **wgtwo** always protects  customer data and remains compliant with industry standards, we have implemented software-defined policies that automatically monitor and prevent misconfigurations.
+For example, it is impossible to deploy a new database resource without encryption enabled as this will be prevented at run-time by these policies.

+### Encryption in Transit
+All data transmitted between **wgtwo** clients and its operators’ services (northbound interface, for e.g. BSS) is done using strong encryption protocols. **wgtwo** supports the latest recommended secure cipher suites to encrypt all external traffic in transit, including TLSv1.2 protocols, IPsec with AES128 encryption, and ECDHE ciphers.

+### Encryption at Rest
+**wgtwo** enforces encryption-at-rest policies for deployed cloud resources.
+This includes AWS EBS, S3, RDS, ElasticCache, SQS, and ElasticSearch.
+Encryption keys for AuC/AUSF (for SIM secrets) are FIPS 140-2 validated, auto-rotated, and backed by an HSM.
+In addition, various core services such as SMS and HLR/HSS perform additional encryption of sensitive data within the application. **wgtwo** also has further mechanisms and policies for secure key management such as least-privilege RBAC with audit alerting.

+### Data Availability
+Leveraging remote backups, **wgtwo** can ensure that data is not lost, compromised, or permanently deleted in an event.

+Additional security controls:
+- Non-production test data, keeping production data untouched in a development zone
+- RBAC controls restrict who has access to personal data
+- Privacy and security training for all employees

+## Application Security

+**wgtwo** leverages DevSecOps and has built a robust and secure development lifecycle, which identifies security threats early in the development process to protect our APIs and services.
+We use security threat modeling and automated configuration static analysis to identify 3rd party vulnerabilities within our code and infrastructure misconfigurations that impact the security or privacy of our resources.
+If identified, all critical issues are quickly remediated.
+All code is peer-reviewed and checked into a code revision system.
-## Software Development
+### Software Development

-Working Group Two has several security controls across the software development lifecycle to ensure that security is addressed as early as possible.
+**wgtwo** has several security controls across the software development lifecycle to ensure that security is addressed as early as possible.
 As part of the design phase, security threat modeling is performed on critical applications and features that can impact the security and privacy of our customers’ data.
 All threats, existing countermeasures, and gaps are recorded, prioritized, and remediated.

 Third-party vendors are rarely used on behalf of the **wgtwo** core network.
 If a third-party vendor is used, proper security due diligence is performed and recorded in our ISO 27001 risk register.

+Additional security controls:
+- Security automation such as SAST scans across the SDLC
+- Process for reviewing source code before production releases
+- Alerts and notifications to stakeholders on security findings throughout the SDLC process

+### API Security

+APIs are built on top of **wgtwo** core network to provide developers and operators access to the mobile core network services.
+At all times, authentication and authorization mechanisms are implemented to prevent unauthorized access.
+Third-party developers must adopt the oAuth authentication model to ensure data governance between the subscriber and developer.

+All APIs undergo the same security controls listed in the previous section, Software Development.
+Additionally, the following security controls include:
+- Rate limiting
+- Metrics and logging
+- Input validation
+- Static Analysis Security Testing (SAST)
+- Penetration testing

+### Authentication to **wgtwo** Applications
+**wgtwo** operates several application products offered as a service for end-subscribers and operators.
+All applications undergo security controls listed in this document, including sections specific to Software Development.

+Authentication to these applications is managed through oAuth, SAML, or other secure authentication methods approved by **wgtwo**.
+For customer-facing applications, Auth0 provides a secure configuration and interface for managing authentication and authorization.
+This authentication mechanism provides access controls, audit logs, and custom integrations to allow authentication mechanisms to meet your business requirements.
 ### Container Security
 **wgtwo** operates a centralized docker registry where all container images are scanned for vulnerabilities before being deployed into production.
 These security scans can identify and report when a container has known CVEs and vulnerabilities.
 Additionally, **wgtwo** monitors running containers frequently to identify CVEs and vulnerabilities.